osisoft/AVEVA-Adapter-MQTT-Docs/content/configuration/discovery/data-source-discovery-sparkplug-b.md

 # Data source discovery (Sparkplug B)

 A discovery against the data source of an MQTT Sparkplug B adapter allows you to specify the optional **query** parameter.
 The query discovers the contents of the data source and narrows down the scope of the discovery.
 You can add the discovered items to the data selection.
-“Query”: “Topics=group1/edgeNode1,group2/edgeNode2; WaitTime=00:00:30”

 ## Sparkplug B query string